Richard J. Spontak

 Richard John Spontak (born 1961, Pottsville, Pennsylvania) is an American chemical engineer and polymer materials scientist.
 He is a Distinguished Professor of Chemical & Biomolecular Engineering and Professor of Materials Science & Engineering at North Carolina State University.

-Spontak has collaborated extensively with researchers at international institutions such as the Norwegian University of Science and Technology (NTNU).
+Spontak has collaborated extensively with researchers at international institutions, including the Norwegian University of Science and Technology (NTNU).

 In March 2024, he was awarded an honorary doctorate from NTNU.

 Early life and education

-Spontak was born in Pottsville, Pennsylvania, in 1961 and resided with his parents (Peter and Helen D. Spontak) in Saint Clair, Pennsylvania.
+Spontak was born in Pottsville, Pennsylvania in 1961 and resided with his parents (Peter and Helen D. Spontak) in Saint Clair, Pennsylvania.
+In 1975, he was the Pottsville Republican Spelling Bee champion and participated in the Scripps National Spelling Bee in Washington, D.C.
+In 1976, his poem celebrating the U.S. bicentennial was entered into the U.S. Congressional Record.
 He earned his bachelor's degree in chemical engineering in 1983 from the Pennsylvania State University.
 Later supervised by Michael C. Williams, Spontak received his Ph.D. in chemical engineering from the University of California at Berkeley in 1988.

-He subsequently pursued post-doctoral research in liquid crystalline polymers at the University of Cambridge (UK) and in small-angle scattering at the Institute for Energy Technology (Norway).
+He subsequently pursued post-doctoral research in liquid crystalline polymers with Alan H. Windle at the University of Cambridge (UK) and in small-angle scattering with Tormod Riste and Jon Samseth at the Institute for Energy Technology (Norway).

 Career

 In 1988, Spontak was a Research Scholar at the University of Cambridge in Cambridge, United Kingdom.
 In 1989, he worked as a Research Fellow at the Institute for Energy Technology in Kjeller, Norway.

-Spontak started his career as a researcher at The Procter and Gamble Company, where he remained from 1990 until 1992.
+Spontak began his career as a researcher in the Corporate Research Division at The Procter and Gamble Company, where he remained from 1990 until 1992.
 In 1992, he joined the faculty at North Carolina State University.
 He is currently an Alumni Distinguished Undergraduate and Graduate Professor, Distinguished Professor of Chemical and Biomolecular Engineering and Professor of Materials Science & Engineering at North Carolina State University.

 He has also held visiting appointments at various universities around the world, including the Lars Onsager Professor at NTNU in Norway, Erudite Professor at the Mahatma Gandhi University in India, Alexander von Humboldt Research Fellow at the University of Freiburg in Germany, and Tewkesbury Fellow at the University of Melbourne in Australia.

 He has sat on the advisory boards of more than 20 international journals and holds editorial positions in three of them as of 2023.

 Publications

-Spontak's research includes over 300 peer-reviewed journal publications.
+Spontak's research includes over 300 peer-reviewed journal publications, including: